Monday, January 1, 2024

 In the spring of 1994 Star Trek fans were treated to the wonderful TNG finale "All Good Things".
 It was a little technobabble-heavy, but it was still an affectionate send-off to the TV adventures of the Enterprise-D crew as they made the jump to the big screen.

 And then the movies made a concerted effort to shed everything audiences liked about The Next Generation.
 The first movie unceremoniously disposed of the Enterprise-D, and the next one replaced it with a sharp-edged warship.
 First Contact also jettisoned the TV show's bright and peaceful ethos to go in a much darker, more violent direction.
 This seemed cool in the mid-90s, but it didn't really age well.
-Insurrection was the only movie that really felt like The Next Generation, but at the time it seemed like more of the Rick Berman-branded risk-averse blandness that so infuriated us on Voyager.
+Insurrection was the only movie that really felt like The Next Generation, but at the time it seemed like more of the Rick Berman risk-averse blandness that so infuriated us on Voyager.
 But the final insult, the nail in the coffin of The Next Generation era, was 2002's Star Trek Nemesis.
 Instead of a well-crafted farewell like The Undiscovered Country, we got a mean-spirited, cynical ripoff of The Wrath of Khan that ended on a depressing note with Data's pointless death.

 It was as if the people in charge of making Star Trek: The Next Generation movies didn't really like Star Trek: The Next Generation.
 And that wasn't too far from the truth, because Sir Patrick Stewart had a tremendous amount of creative control on them.
 Sir Patrick spent most of the TV show's 7-year run complaining that his character didn't get to do enough action, and he was the driving force behind turning Movie Picard into a phaser-rifle-toting, dune-buggy-driving action hero who bore only a superficial resemblance to the character audiences enjoyed on TV.